obie/saws/README.md

 Saws.stage = process.env.SERVERLESS_STAGE;
 ```

-Instantiate saws for topics and queues as needed.
+Now just instantiate saws for topics and queues as needed in your code.
+Enjoy the simple interface.

 ### SNS (Simple Notification Service)